sabwood/myFlix-Angular-client/README.md

 # MyFlixAngularClient

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.12.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.12. myFlix Angular is a single-page responsive Angular application made for movie enthusiasts to access and save information about different movies.
+This client-side application supports the existing server-side REST API and database.

 ## Features